seanpmaxwell/React-Ts-Best-Practices/README.md

 }
 ```

-The application’s `UserService.fetchAll({ signal })` returns a `Promise<User[]>` and forwards the abort signal to its HTTP client.
+The application’s `UserApi.fetchAll({ signal })` returns a `Promise<User[]>` and forwards the abort signal to its HTTP client.

+This is a straightforward read with no additional business workflow, so the container calls `UserApi` directly.

-The service is also the boundary for checking external response data.
+The API client is also the boundary for checking external response data.
 A TypeScript return annotation alone does not validate JSON at runtime.

 ##### Container